NeuroCognitiveImagingLab/NCIL-website/projects/index.md

 {% endcapture %}
 {%
   include feature.html
-  image="images/young-woman-using-smartphone.jpg"
+  image="images/projects/using_smartphone.jpeg"
   link="projects/MADworld-Mango"
-  title="Efficacy of Mobile-Assisted Language Learning (MADworld-Mango)" text=text
+  title="Mobile Apps to Help Newcomers to Canada Learn English" text=text
 %}

 {% capture text %}
 Learning a new language is challenging for most adults, and it has been shown that it can be more difficult if the learner is using their first language during the process.
 Therefore, this project investigates adult language learning of Welsh words, and uses electroencephalography (EEG) to explore how speaking English versions of the newly learned Welsh words will alter brain activity.
-This project will be recruiting participants in 2023.

 {%
   include button.html
   link="projects/WERP"
-  text="Find out more about this study" icon="fas fa-arrow-right" flip=true
+  text="Find out more about the Welsh learning study" icon="fas fa-arrow-right" flip=true
 %}